Skip to main content

 Polyethylene

-Weaknesses: Most brittle synthetic, can be too lightweight for certain areas
+Weaknesses: Most brittle synthetic material, can be too lightweight for certain areas

 sun, no wind

-In the past, most outdoor deck furniture was made with a type of plastic called Polyethylene(PE).
-Polyethylene furniture is inexpensive, but is relatively brittle and prone to weather damage unless it’s made with the high-density version of polyethylene (HDPE).
+In the past, most outdoor deck furniture was made Polyethylene(PE).
+Polyethylene furniture is inexpensive, but is relatively brittle compared to other types of synthetics, which makes it more prone to weather damage unless it’s made with the high-density version of polyethylene (HDPE).
 Like other plastics, Polyethylene is fade-resistant, lightweight, and able to take on a variety of unique shapes.

 Recycled Plastic

-Strengths: Durable, eco-friendly, impervious to water damage, fade-resistant, can withstand extreme temperatures without discomfort, inexpensive
+Strengths: Durable, eco-friendly, water-resistant, fade-resistant, can withstand extreme temperatures, and inexpensive

 Weaknesses: Can be too lightweight for certain areas